Unlimiter/put/README.md

 For a complete usage reference, see the file `USAGE.txt`.

 ## Getting help
-If you experience any problem with `put`, please open an issue.
+If you experience any problem with this repository, please open an issue.

 If the problem is related to git, please check [here](https://git-scm.com/community).